partigabor/aromatica-old/content/items/caraway.md

 bibFile = "static/files/bibliography.json"
 +++

-The seed-like fruits of an Eurasian herb.

-Caraway (*Carum carvi* L.) is a culinary spice from the *Apiaceae* family,[^powo] originating in the region(s) of Mediterranean; C. Europe; EurasiaIt is used for its fruit, primarily for breads, sausages, cheese; carminative.
+The seed-like fruits of an Eurasian herb.Caraway (*Carum carvi* L.) is a culinary spice from the *Apiaceae* family,[^powo] originating in the region(s) of Mediterranean; C. Europe; EurasiaIt is used for its fruit, primarily for breads, sausages, cheese; carminative.
 Its aroma is described as warm, sweet, anise-like, with a heat index of 1.[^ucla_medicinal_2002]

 ### Quick names